Friday 14 February 1941

 British Military: General Percy Hobart is appointed commander of the 11th Armoured Division.

 British Government: Winston Churchill continues his attention to the WS7 (Winston Special Convoy) now being assembled at Plymouth.
 As he states in a memo to Sir Andrew Duncan, he remains opposed to sending any but front-line troops on the convoy, preferring to send "a complete infantry division" even though that means "displacing others."
 He asks Duncan to find seven more transport ships for the convoy.
 Churchill is determined to improve the "tooth to tail" ratio in the Middle East Command and sees little need for service troops when there is fighting to be done.

 Australian Government: Prime Minister Robert Menzies resumes his epic journey from Melbourne to London, today flying from Cairo to Khartoum.

 Vichy France Government: Admiral Darlan adds Interior Minister to his other government posts.

-American Homefront: RKO Radio Pictures releases short film "The Little Whirlwind," starring Mickey Mouse and Minny Mouse.
+American Homefront: RKO Radio Pictures releases the short film "The Little Whirlwind," starring Mickey Mouse and Minny Mouse.
 The film, produced by Walt Disney for Walt Disney Productions, is directed by Riley Thomson.
 It features the voices of Walt Disney and Thelma Boardman.

 Future History: Paul Tsongas is born in Lowell, Massachusetts.
-He develops an early interest in politics and goes on to election to the the US Congress in 1974 and to the US Senate in 1978.
+He develops an early interest in politics and goes on to election to the US Congress in 1974 and to the US Senate in 1978.
 He later runs for the Democratic Party nomination for President in 1992 and wins seven states, but ultimately loses the nomination to Bill Clinton.
 Paul Tsongas passes away on 18 January 1997.